dorbala/latte/README_LATTE.md

 NOTE: it will replace some of the files in the barista repo.
 The original files will be renamed as *.orig

+## Dependencies
+Latte requires gtkmm3 library, if that isn't already installed on your system, please do.
+    sudo apt-get install gtkmm-3.0-dev

 ## Running latte
     cd barista/
     make install